Gamazic/random-recipes-bot/README.md

 * Russian [^1]
 * English [^2]

-To install without dev dependenices (for run project only) use next command:
+To install without dev dependenices (for run project only without tests and linters) use following command:
 ```bash
 poetry install -n --no-dev
 ```